 I’ve heard women tell me that they pray that God will take their high sex drive away.
 They believe they’d be happier and more fulfilled in their relationship if they weren’t denied sex so frequently.
 And, it’s a completely normal response to feel lonely and unloved when you ask your spouse for sex and they don’t seem interested.
 Women, more so than men, can start to question their physical appearance and wonder if their spouse is just no longer attracted to them.
 I truly believe that prayer works wonders in relationships, including marital intimacy.
 I challenge you to pray about your sexual intimacy.

 Pray that God will help with the loneliness and the feelings of being unloved.
 Pray that he’ll give you direction how to approach your husband in ways that he’ll be more receptive to your sexual advances.
 Thank God that he put a man in your life that you are attracted to and who awakens that sexual desire.
 And then, pray that God will increase your husband’s desire for you.
 Let God start to speak to you about anything you need to change that might be causing your husband pain.

 Practice Growing in the Midst of Your Pain

 While it isn’t fun at all to have different levels of desire in your marriage, it does give both partners the opportunity to be more Christ-like by denying the self and focusing on your spouse.
-I’m certainly not saying that you must accept that your spouse doesn’t want to have sex with you (especially if you and your spouse have not had sex for a significant amount of time), but you can take appropriate steps to make the sexual relationship more positive for you both (For starters, check out the tips in my free guide).
+I’m certainly not saying that you must accept that your spouse doesn’t want to have sex with you (especially if you and your spouse have not had sex for a significant amount of time), but you can take appropriate steps to make the sexual relationship more positive for you both.
 It requires a level of sacrifice when your desire is higher, but isn’t that one of the points of marriage?
 Don’t give up yet!
 Keep fighting for your marriage and for a fulfilling sex life.